William Thomas Reay: Policing career and accolade

 He also resumed his newspaper career, becoming The Herald's managing editor in 1904.
 In 1911 he moved to London as The Herald's representative and stayed in England until his death.
 In the First World War he joined the Metropolitan Special Constabulary, becoming a Divisional Commander and in 1915 Inspector-General of Divisions.
 For this work he was appointed Officer of the Order of the British Empire (OBE) in 1917 and promoted to Commander (CBE) in the 1920 civilian war honours.

 Personal life

 Reay married Lucinda Braithwaite Broadbent on 10 April 1882 at Hotham Hill, Melbourne, and had five daughters, two of whom were nurses; one was awarded the Royal Red Cross and the other worked for the hospital voluntary service.
-Reay died at Woolwich Memorial Hospital, London, a day after his 71st birthday, and was cremated at West Norwood Cemetery, where his remains were scattered.
+Reay died at the Memorial Hospital, Woolwich, London, a day after his 71st birthday, and was cremated at West Norwood Cemetery, where his remains were scattered.